Student Central: Financial Aid, Payment and Records

 Student Payment Office

-The Student Payment Office, at Bunker Hill Community College is responsible for processing student bills for charges including tuition, fees, health insurance, malpractice insurance (for students enrolled in Health Programs), and returned checks.
-The Student Payment Office manages the on-line automatic payment plan that is set up to help you budget your tuition and fees into smaller installments during the fall and spring semesters, and produces the 1098T tax forms.
+The Student Payment Office, at Bunker Hill Community College is responsible for processing student bills for charges including tuition, fees, health insurance, liability insurance may apply for some health courses ), and returned checks.
+The Student Payment Office monitors the on-line automatic payment plan that is provided by ACI Payments, Inc. to help you budget your tuition and fees into smaller installments during the fall, spring and summer semesters, and produces the 1098T tax forms.

 Through the online self-service system, you can view and print your statements, view and print your 1098T tax forms and make payments.
 You can find more details on Student Payment at BHCC Student Payment.